 1. 25,000-Square-Foot Mansion ($100 million)

-Located in Los Altos, California, this French-chateau style estate boasts five bedrooms and nine bathrooms on 11 acres.
-It features indoor and outdoor pools, spa, gym, ballroom, home theater, and car wash.
+Located in Los Altos, California, this French-chateau-style estate boasts five bedrooms and nine bathrooms on 11 acres.
+It features indoor and outdoor pools, a spa, gym, ballroom, home theater, and car wash.
 The hillside location offers superb views of San Francisco Bay.
 The house was recently bought by a Russian CEO who has no intention of living in it.
 So maybe you can snag it for a deal.

 2. "Portrait de L’Artiste Sans Barbe" ("Portrait of the Artist without Beard") by Vincent Van Gogh: ($98.5 million)

 Though originally auctioned off for $71.5 million in 1998 by Christie’s, New York, this 1889 impressionist painting is estimated to have an adjusted 2011 price tag of $98.5 million.
 It is considered the most expensive of the artist’s recently auctioned paintings.

 This variant of the popular A320 series seats from 150 to 180 passengers and cruises at an average of 511 mph at 36,000 feet.
 Its new engine option (neo) adds 500 nautical miles to the total range.
 It can make the 2,704-mile flight from Boston to San Francisco even against the strong headwinds of winter.

 You won’t need a lot of space if you build a 3-D simulator ride like the Amazing Adventures of Spider-Man at Universal Studios in Orlando, Florida.
 Though your coaster car bucks and rolls, the scenery around you also moves, putting you in the middle of the action, without needing long tracks or tall loops.
 And if you tire of the current offering, you can always reprogram your ride to something new.